 Churchill—who seems to have known less about Britain’s nuclear program than did Roosevelt—responded belatedly and perfunctorily to a proposal that, given the lead in nuclear research that Britain then enjoyed, was at best lopsided and entirely consistent with Washington’s aims to extract maximum concessions from a desperate Britain for any assistance the US granted.
 Moreover, given America’s non-belligerency at the time, the arrangement that FDR gestured at would have been hugely difficult to implement: Suppose, for instance, that a joint weapon was in fact created—how could America, which in October 1941 displayed many indications of remaining neutral indefinitely, sanction its use?
 To Farmelo, however, Roosevelt’s note gave Britain “a golden diplomatic opportunity” to “capitalize” on the leverage that Britain’s temporary ascendency in nuclear research afforded.
 By failing to “grab the offer with gusto,” Churchill squandered the opening for London to be a full and equal nuclear partner with Washington, rather than the very junior partner that it in fact became.
 According to Farmelo, Churchill’s “flat-footed response” meant that after Pearl Harbor the United States would pursue the Bomb largely on its own, increasingly freezing out the British.
 True, Churchill did persuade Roosevelt to accede to an imprecise agreement at the Quebec conference in 1943 that promised Anglo-American nuclear cooperation and a mutual veto on the Bomb’s use, but, Farmelo avers, because Churchill had failed to take up FDR’s 1941 offer, Britain’s weak nuclear hand in 1943 meant that cooperation would be on America’s terms.

 Farmelo’s interpretation collapses under the realities of economic and military power.
 No matter what deal Churchill might have struck in March 1941, when the British had a temporary head start in nuclear research, Britain was destined to be America’s nuclear inferior.
 The building of the atomic bomb required the largest industrial enterprise in history.
-This effort, as the best British scientists, recognized, was wholly beyond the means and capabilities of a besieged and bankrupt Britain, a country already in March 1941 dependent on American aid in order to remain in the war.
+This effort, as the best British scientists recognized, was wholly beyond the means and capabilities of a besieged and bankrupt Britain, a country already in March 1941 dependent on American aid in order to remain in the war.
 In wartime, only the United States, drawing on the wealth and resources of a continent, could accomplish this Herculean task.
-Moreover, thanks to its vastly superior academic resources and scientific infrastructure, the number and quality of nuclear scientists that America could, and soon did, deploy to work on Bomb project dwarfed that which Britain could muster–which meant that London’s superiority in nuclear research was inevitably temporary.
+Moreover, thanks to its vastly greater academic resources and scientific infrastructure, the number and quality of nuclear scientists that America could, and soon did, deploy to work on Bomb project dwarfed that which Britain could muster–which meant that London’s superiority in nuclear research was inevitably temporary.
 Szilard, for example, may have made his first impact on nuclear physics in Britain, but by 1938 he had followed opportunity to America; of the 67 nuclear physicists who fled the Nazis and were given refuge in Britain, only three could get permanent jobs, and nearly half re-emigrated to the US.

 Only America could pay the nuclear piper, so only America would call the nuclear tune—it would have no equal, or even nearly equal, partners.
 After all, despite the assurances Churchill had extracted from Roosevelt in Quebec, the US soon reneged on the deal because it could: Britain’s economic and military dependence on the Americans gave London no recourse.
 Farmelo presumably laments that dependency, and he presumably believes that if Britain had an equal role in the building of the Bomb, London would have gained political and military influence in the wartime and post-war alliance with Washington.
 But Britain’s subordinate role in the building of the Bomb merely reflected the imbalance in political and military power with the United States, it didn’t cause that imbalance—and hence a more enthusiastic response by Churchill to Roosevelt note in 1941 would not have meaningfully altered that imbalance.